 More than any creed, model of political organisation or culture, animals are victims of unlimited violence and opression in every society.
 Shot, stabbed, electrocuted, dissected alive, confined and used for all kinds of purposes they are victims of the greatest injustices.

-With the idea of taking steps in this direction, I started Tras los Muros, a photography and audiovisual project that puts the focus on the abuse and deprivation of freedom we inflict to nonhuman animals —not forgetting that humans are also animals— in order to make it visible to the public.
+With the idea of taking steps in this direction, I started Tras los Muros, a photography and audiovisual project that puts the focus on the abuse and deprivation of freedom we inflict to nonhuman animals in order to make it visible to the public.

 Tras los Muros is not a collective or an organization, but a personal project in which, for operative and security reasons, I do not reveal my true identity.